A Tree Grows in Brooklyn (novel): Characters

 Eva "Evy" Rommely Flittman is Katie's youngest sister and Francie's other aunt, playing a role more minor than Sissy's.
 While considered throughout most of the novel to be in less dire circumstances than Katie, Evy struggles with her lazy husband Willie, a milk-wagon driver.
 When Willie suffers an injury, Evy drives the route instead and proves surprisingly good at it, treating the horses much more kindly than Willie does.
 At the end of the novel, he leaves her to travel as a one-man band and she carries on without a husband.
 When McShane gives Katie $1,000 as a wedding present, she passes $200 on to Evy—the value of Willie's life insurance policy.
 Unlike Sissy, Evy has had only one marriage and is not assumed to be promiscuous.
 She has three children, a girl (Blossom), and two boys (Paul Jones and Willie, Jr.).

 Eliza Rommely is Francie's third aunt who is only mentioned once.
 She became a nun because of her mother's love of the Catholic church.
 Francie only met her once.
 At first Francie toyed with the idea of being a nun, but when she saw her aunt's mustache-like facial hair, she thought that happened to all nuns, and changed her mind.

 Thomas and Mary Rommely are the parents of Sissy, Eliza, Evy, and Katie; they emigrate to America from Austria just before Sissy is born.
 While Thomas hates America, enjoys tormenting Mary, and forbids the speaking of English at home, Mary patiently endures her hardships and serves as a moral/practical guide for her daughters.
 Mary cannot read or write English, but she encourages Katie to ensure that her children learn the language, and also to begin saving money so she can buy land someday.
 The Rommelys' second oldest daughter, Eliza, is mentioned only briefly; she becomes a nun and joins a convent.

 Flossie Gaddis is one of the Nolans' neighbors, a single woman who scares men away as she constantly looks for new relationships.
 She keeps her right arm covered at all times to hide scars from a childhood accident with a tub of scalding water.
 She has a brother, Henny, who is dying of tuberculosis.

 Lee Rhynor is Francie's first real date, a soldier on leave who tries to manipulate Francie into sleeping with him before shipping out to France despite already being engaged to marry another woman.

 Ben Blake is a driven college student who befriends Francie during her summer classes.
-At the end of the novel, Ben gives Francie a promise ring and promises to marry her in five years.
+At the end of the novel, Ben gives Francie a promise ring and promises to marry her in five years if she still wants that.
 Francie likes Ben a lot, but is not yet sure she loves him.